Protect Your Vehicle

 - Never leave your vehicle unattended while it warms up - even for

-- Leaving the holder for a GPS unit (or other hand held personal device) visible may alert thieves to the fact that valuables may be stored in your car (e.g., glove box).
+- Don’t leave the holder for your GPS unit (or other hand held devices) visible as it may alert thieves that valuables may be stored in your car (e.g., glove box).

-- At home, light your driveway all night, otherwise, park in well-lit areas near pedestrian traffic.
+- At home, light your driveway all night or park in a well-lit area near pedestrian traffic.

 - After opening an automatic gate to underground parking, watch out for thieves waiting to slip inside.
 Wait for the gate to close behind you.

 - If you see any suspicious person or activity near a vehicle, call the police immediately.